vermingov/lucem/README.md

 - Rich presence
 - Server region notifier
 - Game overlay
-- If you're not a fan of GUIs, we provide a nifty configuration file that does the same thing! (located at `~/.config/lucem/config.toml`, or you can run `lucem edit-config`!)
+- If you're not a fan of GUIs, we provide a nifty configuration file that does the same thing! (located at `~/.config/verm/config.toml`, or you can run `verm edit-config`!)
 - Managing Sober

-Whilst not a feature you use directly, Lucem also caches API calls whenever it can in order to save bandwidth and resources.
+Whilst not a feature you use directly, verm also caches API calls whenever it can in order to save bandwidth and resources.

 ## Icon
-The Lucem icon is made by [AshtakaOOf](https://github.com/AshtakaOOf).
-It is located [here](src/assets/lucem.svg). \
+The verm icon is made by [AshtakaOOf](https://github.com/AshtakaOOf).
+It is located [here](src/assets/verm.svg). \
 You are free to use it wherever you want.

 ### Patches
-Lucem provides the following optional patches.
+verm provides the following optional patches.
 All of them go under the `tweaks` section in your configuration.

 #### Bring back the old Oof sound
 ```toml